johnjoeallen/edl/DEV_GUIDE.md

 - `abstract` optional boolean, default true
 - `params` optional map of core param names to Java type strings

-Root exception name:
+Base exception name:
-- `rootException` should be PascalCase and must not include the `Exception` suffix.
+- `baseException` should be PascalCase and must not include the `Exception` suffix.
 The generator appends it automatically.

 Error fields:
 - `category` required string
 - `fixed` required map
   - `code` required number or string, normalized to 4 digits
   - `description` required string with `{placeholders}`
-  - `detail` required string with `{placeholders}`
+  - `detail` or `details` required string with `{placeholders}`
 - `required` optional map of `name` to Java type string
 - `optional` optional list of param names (defaults to `String`)
 - `recoverable` optional boolean, default false